 Your brain can very quickly context switch between stimuli, but it’s stressful.
 And if you are trying to actually focus on two things simultaneously, it’s incredibly stressful, not to mention inefficient.
 And that inefficiency only triggers more stress, increasing inefficiency.
 On and on.

 And it doesn’t have to be two “productive” or mentally intensive things.
-If you’re sculpting a character model and simultaneously binge-watching Stranger Things, you are actually stressing your brain out – you’re doing the cerebral equivalent of making your conscious brain Mario Cement Factory:
+If you’re sculpting a character model and simultaneously binge-watching Stranger Things, you are actually stressing your brain out – you’re doing the cerebral equivalent of making your conscious brain play Mario Cement Factory:

 I made a conscious decision to stop multi-tasking right after my second son was born.
 The specific motivator was that I now had to get through A LOT of graduate school homework in the too-short, glorious window of beatific bliss known as “nap time”.
 With two children, one a newborn, I could no longer ask my wife to cover for me while I finished an assignment.